stfc/PSyclone/doc/user_guide/psyir.rst

 Array DataType
 --------------

-An Array datatype has a scalar or structure datatype (or a TypeSybol) specifying the type of its elements and a shape.
+An Array datatype itself has another datatype (or TypeSymbol) specifying the type of its elements and a shape.
 The shape can have an arbitrary number of dimensions.
 Each dimension captures what is known about its extent.
 It is necessary to distinguish between four cases: